nla/httrack2warc/README.md

 You can then put a webserver rule on http://httrack/ that simply redirects all requests into your new WARC-based archive.

+You can configure synthentic redirects to be written to a separate set of WARC files using this option:

+    --redirect-file crawl-redirects-%d.warc.gz

 ## Known issues and limitations